Gamercasp123/Gamercasp123/README.md

 - 👋 Hi, I’m @Gamercasp123
-- 👀 I’m interested in ... in hacking makeinf new software
+- 👀 I’m interested in ... in hacking makeing new software
 - 🌱 I’m currently learning ... c++
 - 💞️ I’m looking to collaborate on ... makeing a discord bot
 - 📫 How to reach me ... my gmail:zsoltsabo85@gmail.com